mbianchidev/mtg-random-card/prompts.md

 5. Make sure that when you switch between cards, the old card gets subsituted by the placeholder or loader, and then the new card is shown.

--- todo --
+6. make this url always HTTPS

+ cardImage.src = card.imageUrl;

-6. Add the setName and set in parentesis [e.g. Wilds of Eldrain (WoE)] to the card information.
+7. Add the setName and set in parentesis [e.g. Wilds of Eldrain (WoE)] to the card information.
 Add rarity to the card information.
 Also add legality and rulings to the card information.

+8. Resize the card to be always shown in a good shape (screenshot provided)

+-- todo --